maximilien/musings/blogs/ai/1/draft.md

 **What sets it apart:**

 The built-in browser is huge for UI work.
 No more switching between your IDE and a browser to see what you're building—it's integrated directly.
+No more copying JavaScript console errors and pasting them to the agent.
+This alone solves a major friction point that Cursor and Claude Code still have.
+(I expect others will follow suit.)

 The no-interrupt run mode lets you kick off complex tasks without constant prompting.
 And the multiple agents capability means you can parallelize work within the IDE itself.

 TRAE's "SOLO mode" takes this further—full-process automated development from requirements input to deployment.
 It's ambitious, has an agent-focused interface, and early reports suggest it's genuinely useful for rapid prototyping.

+**Pricing and models:**

-The price is also hard to argue with: it's half the price of Cursor (at the time of this writing), with access to many models including GPT-4o models--seems like Claude model was removed.
+TRAE is roughly half the price of Cursor (at the time of this writing).
+However, there's a significant caveat: as of early November 2025, ByteDance removed all Claude models from TRAE due to Anthropic's updated policy restricting services for Chinese-controlled entities globally.

+Current model availability includes GPT-5, Gemini 2.5 Pro, Kimi-K2-0905, and DeepSeek V3.1-Terminus.
+TRAE states these models are optimized for "reasoning quality" and "execution chain" to maintain performance levels similar to when Claude was available.
+The open-source Trae-CLI still supports bring-your-own-key functionality if you want to use your own Anthropic API key.

+For me, this is actually a feature: since I use Claude Code as my primary tool, TRAE provides a useful counterbalance with different models for testing, reviewing, and getting alternative perspectives on code.

 **The trade-offs:**

 TRAE lacks the fast CLI interface that makes Claude Code so compelling.
 For developers who think in terminal commands, this is a significant gap.
 The ecosystem is also newer and less mature than Cursor's.
+I've also seen TRAE SOLO (and Cursor) slow to a crawl if you issue multiple requests while the agent is working—better to queue up requests one at a time.

+**Privacy concerns:**

 And then there's the elephant in the room: ByteDance ownership.
-Security researchers have documented extensive telemetry in TRAE, including persistent connections to multiple ByteDance servers even during idle periods.
-For some developers and organizations, this is a dealbreaker.
-Others accept it as the cost of reduced costs, powerful tooling.
+Independent research in 2025 revealed that TRAE can generate up to 500 network calls (roughly 26MB of data) in under 10 minutes of active use.
+This includes persistent identifiers like machine ID and hardware fingerprints that can follow users across different projects and reinstalls.

+TRAE offers a "Privacy Mode" toggle that prevents chat interactions and code snippets from being used for model training.
+The primary codebase stays on your machine, with only numerical embeddings uploaded for indexing.
+But as a ByteDance product, TRAE remains subject to Chinese data security laws that can compel companies to provide access to user data.
+For developers working on proprietary or government-related code, this typically necessitates a more cautious approach compared to Western-based alternatives.

 **Best for:** Developers wanting an agent-focused IDE experience, those doing heavy UI work, cost-conscious developers willing to accept ByteDance's data practices.